 Expert Tips and Recipe FAQ:

 Yes, you can substitute the egg if you have dietary restrictions or can’t tolerate it.
-I recommend replacing with beef broth or tomato sauce.
-Use a ¼ cup, and you probably won’t even notice the difference.
+I recommend replacing it with beef broth or tomato sauce.
+Use a ¼ cup, and you probably won’t notice the difference.

 Yes, you can freeze skillet turkey meatloaf.
-Cool any leftovers and then place in an airtight container.
+Cool any leftovers and then place them in an airtight container.
 Keeping the turkey meatloaf in an airtight container will prevent freezer burn and preserve the flavors.

-When you are ready to use, simply thaw out in the fridge overnight.
+When you are ready to use, thaw out in the fridge overnight.
 Then you can heat it in the oven or microwave.

 Side dish ideas: